dmdn/mapPoint/README.md

 ### App version
 + APP version 1.0: installation file `.apk` can be found in `./storage/map_point_1.0.apk`

-More screenshots can be found in [storage/MapPoint_screenshots.pdf](storage/MapPoint_screenshots.pdf)
+More screenshots can be found in [storage/MapPoint_screenshots.pdf](storage/MapPoint_screenshots.pdf).

+Note: The application was created in 2017.